testflows/TestFlows-WebSite/source/index.md

 @TestScenario
 @Requirements(RQ_SRS001_CU_LS_Default_Directory("1.0"))
 def list_current_working_directory(self, shell):
-    """Check that `ls` utility when run without any arguments lists the contents of the current working directory.
+    """Check that the `ls` utility, when run without any arguments, lists the contents of the current working directory.
     """
     with When("I execute `ls` command without arguments"):